Permissioning Knowledge in Guru

 ---|---|

-Read Only 📖 | View only access.
+Viewer 📖 | View only access.
 Can search for and read Cards but cannot edit or manage them. |

-If a user is in multiple Groups with different Collection roles, they will receive the highest level of access.
+TipIf a user is in multiple Groups with different Collection roles, they will receive the highest level of access.

-Removing a Group from a Collection
+Removing access to a Collection

-To remove a Group’s access:
+To remove a Group or user's access:

-- Select Remove Group in the Collection settings.
+- Select Remove Access.

-If the removed Group was responsible for verifying Cards, Guru will reassign those responsibilities to another Collection owner Group.
+NoteIf the removed Group or user was responsible for verifying Cards, Guru will reassign those responsibilities to another Collection Owner.

 Folder Permissions